ncatlab/nlab-content/pages/4113.md

 A partition of unity is __locally finite__ if for every $x\in X$ there is an open neighborhood $U$ of $x$ such that for only a [[finite number]] of $j\in J$ there is $x\in U$ such that $u_j(x) \neq 0$.

-Often, the property of local finiteness is included in the definition of a partition of unity.
-This is harmless, since a result due to [[Michael R. Mather]] says that for any partition of unity we can find a locally finite partition of unity with the same indexing set and whose induced cover refines the original induced cover.
+{#Harmless} Often, the property of local finiteness is included in the definition of a partition of unity.
+This is harmless, since a result due to [[Michael R. Mather]] (Prop. \ref{MatherTheorem} below) says that for any partition of unity we can find a locally finite partition of unity with the same indexing set and whose induced cover refines the original induced cover.

 ## Examples